fivethreeo/aws-django-cms-full-stack/README.rst

 A full django stack with django cms

-* elastick beanstalk using instanceprofile for credential rotation
+* elastic beanstalk using instanceprofile for credential rotation
 * almost fits into free tier with single instance (redis is one cache node too many)
 * aws managed elasticsearch
 * aws managed redis